HSLdevcom/digitransit-ui/docs/Architecture.md

 Digitransit-ui is a React based web application.
 React components can access data in two different ways:
 * Open Trip Planner GraphQL queries with Relay
-* Other queris with Flux model
+* Other querys with Flux model

-Basically, we priorize GraphQL queries and use flux only when we have to.
+Basically, division between alternatives is:
+- GraphQL is used to fetch data from server
+- If server endpoint does not support GraphQL, flux can be used to retrieve that data
+- Flux stores are mainly used to store application state

 ![Architecture](https://raw.githubusercontent.com/HSLdevcom/digitransit-ui/docs/docs/images/architecture.png)